AllanSimonsen789/assignment2_test/README.md

 ## 1.1 Computer mouse

-1. plug-in the mouse to a computer
+1. plug-in the mouse to a computer via the usb port

-*Test 1: Does the computer register the mouse
+*Test 1: Does the computer register the mouse as an input device

 2. Move the mouse up and down.
 Left and right. and diagonally.